 Rates are typically calculated according to zip codes, and vary quite a bit, so filing for a quote beforehand can save any unexpected future financial headaches.
 Other things that can affect the rate are additional services that the company may provide, such as packing and unpacking services.

 In addition to the run of the mill services that most Houston office movers provide, some clients may need additional help if, for instance, they have too much furniture on hand that won’t quite fit into the new space.
-If there is excess furniture, storage unit options will be needed to help hold supplies in a climate controlled, self-storage with immediate access.
+If there is excess furniture, storage unit options will be needed to help hold supplies in a self-storage with immediate access.
 If packing and unpacking supplies isn’t an option for the employees themselves, investing in one of the many packing and unpacking services that most companies provide is a wise idea financially.
 Some will go as far as to include packages for executive rooms and furniture, including the executive’s desk.

 Aside from the muscle that these office movers can bring, some technical savvy is also needed during a large corporate overhaul and transport.
 Professionals that are well versed in the IT field can assist in the disconnecting and reconnecting of PCs, servers and racks.
 Other specialties a client might ask for are recycling and disposal services.
 Because not everything will make the grand trip, finding a package that allows for the proper disposal of unwanted furniture or assistance with liquidating excess building materials can be enormously helpful.
 Services based around the shredding of documents and purging may also be included, and are worth looking into.